 Whenever a vacancy occurs on the Board of Directors, the Governance Committee is responsible for identifying and attracting one or more candidates to fill that vacancy, evaluating each candidate and recommending a candidate for selection by the full Board.
 In addition, the Governance Committee is responsible for recommending nominees for election or re-election to the Board at each annual meeting of shareholders.
 The Governance Committee is authorized to use any methods it deems appropriate for identifying candidates for Board membership, including considering recommendations from shareholders.
-The Governance Committee may engage outside search firms to identify suitable candidates.
+The Governance Committee is authorized to engage outside search firms to identify suitable candidates, but did not engage any third party for this purpose during fiscal 2005.

 While the Governance Committee has no specific minimum qualifications in evaluating a director candidate, the Governance Committee has adopted a policy regarding critical factors to be considered in selecting director nominees which include: the nominee's personal and professional ethics, integrity and values; the nominee's intelligence, judgment, foresight, skills, experience (including understanding of marketing, finance, the Company's technology and other elements relevant to the success of a company such as the Company) and achievements, all of which are viewed in the context of the overall composition of the Board; the absence of any conflict of interest (whether due to a business or personal relationship) or legal impediment to, or restriction on, the nominee serving as a director; having a majority of independent directors on the Board; and representation of the long-term interests of the shareholders as a whole and a diversity of backgrounds and expertise which are most needed and beneficial to the Board and the Company.
-The Governance Committee will evaluate director candidates recommended by shareholders for election to the Board of Directors in the same manner and using the same criteria as used for any other director candidate.

-A shareholder may recommend a candidate to the Governance Committee by delivering a written notice to the Secretary of the Company at the Company's principal executive offices and including the following in the notice: (1) the name and address of the shareholder as they appear on the Company's books or other proof of share ownership; (2) the class and number of shares of the Company's common stock that are beneficially owned by the shareholder as of the date written notice is given; (3) a description of all arrangements or understandings between the shareholder and the director candidate and any other person(s) pursuant to which the recommendation or nomination is to be made by the shareholder; (4) the name, age, business address and residence address of the director candidate and a description of the director candidate's business experience for at least the previous five years; (5) the principal occupation or employment of the director candidate; (6) the class and number of shares of the Company's common stock that are beneficially owned by the director candidate; (7) the consent of the director candidate to serve as a director of the Company if elected; and (8) any other information required to be disclosed with respect to such director candidate in solicitations for proxies for the election of directors pursuant to applicable rules of the Securities and Exchange
+A shareholder may recommend a director candidate to the Governance Committee by delivering a written notice to the Secretary of the Company at the Company's principal executive offices and including the following in the notice: (1) the name and address of the shareholder as they appear on the Company's books or other proof of share ownership; (2) the class and number of shares of the Company's common stock that are beneficially owned by the shareholder as of the date written notice is given; (3) a description of all arrangements or understandings between the shareholder and the director candidate and any other person(s) pursuant to which the recommendation or nomination is to be made by the shareholder; (4) the name, age, business address and residence address of the director candidate and a description of the director candidate's business experience for at least the previous five years; (5) the principal occupation or employment of the director candidate; (6) the class and number of shares of the Company's common stock that are beneficially owned by the director candidate; (7) the consent of the director candidate to serve as a director of the Company if elected; and (8) any other information required to be disclosed with respect to such director candidate in solicitations for proxies for the election of directors pursuant to applicable rules of the Securities and Exchange Commission.

-Commission.
 The Governance Committee may require additional information as it deems reasonably required to determine the eligibility of the director candidate to serve as a director of the Company.